Chart Color Schemes

 Health performance in Croydon - West is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Croydon West faces significant health challenges, with common health conditions prevalent across both younger and older age cohorts.
+Croydon West faces significant health challenges, with common health conditions prevalent among both younger and older age cohorts.

-The rate of private health cover is approximately 53%, covering around 7,959 people.
+Approximately 53%, or about 7,959 people, have private health cover.
 The most common medical conditions are arthritis and mental health issues, affecting 8.6% and 8.1% of residents respectively.
-However, 67.1% of residents report having no medical ailments, compared to 68.7% across Greater Melbourne.
-The area has a higher proportion of residents aged 65 and over, at 24.8% (3,697 people), compared to the Greater Melbourne average of 19.0%.
+67.1% of residents report no medical ailments, compared to 68.7% across Greater Melbourne.
+24.8%, or 3,697 people, are aged 65 and over, which is higher than the 19.0% in Greater Melbourne.
+This aligns with the general population's health profile.

 Frequently Asked Questions - Health